-The only diet I will ever suggest is this: a healthy lifestyle.
+As a personal trainer, the only diet I will ever suggest is this: a healthy lifestyle.
 Yep, that’s what I prescribe.
 I don’t believe in diets.
 Your health should never be about something you are on or off.
-Gimmicks, fads or quick fixes are just dead end roads (some are just longer than others).
-If you are tired of the weight loss roller coaster and you really want to lose weight for good, here’s the real secret: edit your daily choices.
+Gimmicks, fads, or quick fixes are dead-end roads (some are just longer than others).
+If you are tired of the weight loss roller coaster and you want to lose weight for good, here’s the real secret: edit your daily choices.
 Rearrange those letters in the word “diet” and “edit” what you eat instead.
-Editing means deciding what you will eat, what you will eat less of and what you might cut out altogether (like soda!).
-Now don’t panic, you don’t have to become a different person overnight.
+Editing means deciding what you will eat, what you will eat less of, and what you might cut out altogether (like soda!).
+Now don’t panic; you don’t have to become a different person overnight.
 To help you shift away from diets and into your wonderful healthy lifestyle, I’ve created a game plan for you.
 So get ready to hit the reset button and restart with a #BodyReset!
 Yes.
 You.
 Can.

 Embrace a Healthy Lifestyle Mindset

-Accept that successful weight loss takes time, so remember it’s a process and you’ll need to have patience.
+Accept that successful weight loss takes time, so remember it’s a process, and you’ll need to have patience.
 Patience isn’t something we naturally value in today’s world—myself included—but lasting change takes time and consistency.
-I’m all about clean eating, progress over perfection and doing better today than you did yesterday.
+I’m all about clean eating, progress over perfection, and doing better today than you did yesterday.
 But I’m also about reality.
-I am not anti-sugar or anti-dessert; I just encourage people to make healthy choices 80 percent of the time.
-Let’s get you started with a few quick tips, but if you want to know more about how to eat clean, including two weeks of recipes for every meal and snack, check out my Get Started with Clean Eating Guide.
+I am not anti-sugar or anti-dessert; I encourage people to make healthy choices 80 percent of the time.
+Let’s get you started with a few quick tips:

 QUICK TIPS FOR A HEALTHY MIND: